kharanshups/TPRPI/README.md

 iterations will expand on these capabilities, integrating broader datasets and advanced algorithms.
 TPRPI seeks to bridge existing gaps and align with recent trends in predictive analytics, offering an innovative approach to traffic management tailored to India's unique challenges.
+Google collab was used to run this base-code.